Bachelor of Arts in Development Economics: Career Path

 The objectives, goals, and vision of a Bachelor of Arts in Development Economics program will vary depending on the institution.
 However, generally speaking, the program aims to provide students with a thorough understanding of the economic and social factors that affect economic development in less developed countries.
 The objectives of the program are to:

-• Develop students' analytical and critical thinking skills by providing them with a solid foundation in micro and macroeconomics, statistical analysis, and development theories and policies.
+• Provide students with a solid foundation in micro and macroeconomics, statistical analysis, and development theories and policies to develop their analytical and critical thinking skills.

-• Prepare students for careers in international development agencies, non-governmental organizations, government agencies, or the private sector by providing them with the knowledge and skills necessary to understand and address the economic and social challenges facing less developed countries.
+• Provide students with the knowledge and skills necessary to understand and address the economic and social challenges facing less developed countries, preparing them for careers in international development agencies, non-governmental organizations, government agencies, or the private sector.

-• Encourage students to think creatively and critically about the complex economic, social, and political issues that affect economic development in less developed countries, and to develop their own perspectives on these issues.
+• Please encourage students to think creatively and critically about the complex economic, social, and political issues that affect economic development in less developed countries and to develop their perspectives on these issues.

 Eligibility